Seek His Face.

 World Day of Prayer for Vocations unites the faithful together in praying for the fostering of all vocations, particularly those of ordained ministry and consecrated life.

 “Since, like all the faithful, lay Christians are entrusted by God withe apostolate by virtue of their Baptism and Confirmation, they have the right and duty, individually or grouped in associations, to work so that the divine message of salvation may be known and accepted by all men throughout the earth.
 This duty is the more pressing when it is only through them that men can hear the Gospel and know Christ.
 Their activity in ecclesial communities is so necessary that, for the most part, the apostolate of the pastors cannot be fully effective without it.” – CCC#900

 From the USCCB

 The seed for vocations is planted in the home and nourished in the parish.
-Catholic schools, campus ministry and caring friends play a role, as well.
-An invitation to help out, to lector, to serve as a Eucharistic Minister, an alter server or a greeter may be all it takes to start an ordinary parishioner on their way from simply sitting in the pew to becoming a more active member of the body of Christ.
+Catholic schools, campus ministry, and caring friends play a role, as well.
+An invitation to help out, to lector, to serve as a Eucharistic Minister, an Altar Server or as a Greeter may be all it takes to start an ordinary parishioner on their way from simply sitting in the pew to becoming a more active member of the body of Christ.

 Click here for a message from the Vocations Director for the Diocese of Orlando, Fr.
 Josh Swallows.